Atomic Robo: Storylines

-Free Comic Book Day '11: National Science Fair Robo is the celebrity judge at a science fair when Dr. Dinosaur interrupts the proceedings.
+Free Comic Book Day '11: National Science Fair sees Robo who is the celebrity judge at a science fair when Dr. Dinosaur interrupts the proceedings.

-Atomic Robo and the Deadly Art of Science' the fifth series that ran for 5 issues from November 2010 to May 2011.
-Featuring Robo, Tesla, and Jack Tarot, the man whose picture is on Robo's desk in Volume 4.
+Atomic Robo and the Deadly Art of Science' is the fifth series that ran for 5 issues from November 2010 to May 2011, featuring Robo, Tesla, and Jack Tarot, the man whose picture is on Robo's desk in Volume 4.

-Free Comic Book Day '12: Team Up To stop the Large Hadron Collider from destroying the universe, Atomic Robo must join forces with his most hated foe - Dr. Dinosaur.
+Free Comic Book Day '12: Team Up - to stop the Large Hadron Collider from destroying the universe, Atomic Robo must join forces with his most hated foe - Dr Dinosaur.

 Atomic Robo and the Ghost of Station X is the sixth series that ran for 5 issues from August 2011 to February 2012.
 Robo must contend with repeated assassination attempts orchestrated by an unknown enemy with seemingly limitless influence and resources, with the fate of all life on Earth hanging in the balance.

 Free Comic Book Day '13: Project Saint - Robo fights a robot.

 Atomic Robo and the Flying She-Devils of the Pacific is the seventh series, which ran for 5 issues.
 In the aftermath of World War II, Robo joins forces with a mercenary band of rocket-pack flying women to stop a rogue Japanese super-science counter-attack on America.

-Free Comic Book Day '14: The Cetralia Job Atomic Robo's day of Action Archaeology is complicated by an encounter with the Yonkers Devil.
+Free Comic Book Day '14: The Centralia Job - Atomic Robo's day of Action Archaeology is complicated by an encounter with the Yonkers Devil.

-Atomic Robo and the Savage Sword of Dr. Dinosaur is the eighth series, which ran for 5 issues.
-While the top-secret government agency Majestic 12 assaults Tesladyne Island, Robo and his team of Action Scientists become trapped in Hollow Earth, whose inhabitants have fallen under the control of Dr. Dinosaur.
+Atomic Robo and the Savage Sword of Dr Dinosaur is the eighth series, which ran for 5 issues.
+While the top-secret government agency Majestic 12 assaults Tesladyne Island, Robo and his team of Action Scientists become trapped in Hollow Earth, whose inhabitants have fallen under the control of Dr Dinosaur.

-Free Comic Book Day '15: The Trial of Atomic Robo Dr. Dinosaur takes Robo to court.
+Free Comic Book Day '15: The Trial of Atomic Robo - Dr Dinosaur takes Robo to court.

 Atomic Robo and the Knights of the Golden Circle is the ninth series, which ran for 5 issues.
 Transported back in time to 1884, Atomic Robo must save the wild west from Baron Helsingard's cyborg cowboys before his atomic fuel runs out.